 After getting fed up with Grandpa’s weird training, Jake decides to skip training for the day and go with his friends to the new skate park.
 As Grandpa and Fu wait for Jake, the Huntsman and Huntsgirl show up to capture Grandpa.
 He tries to fend them off, but ends up falling into a trap.

 Fu witnesses this and runs off to find Jake.
 After Fu finds him, he tries to convince him to find help, but Jake insists that he save Grandpa on his own since it was his fault that he was captured in the first place.
 Jake arrives and starts fighting the two, and he finally sees the benefit in his odd dragon training when Grandpa directs him to fight using actions that he learned in his chores.
-Jake and a freed Grandpa cause Huntsman and Huntsgirl to retreat yet again and Jake apologizes to Grandpa for blowing off training and putting him in danger.
+Jake and a freed Grandpa cause Huntsman and Huntsgirl to retreat yet again.
+Jake apologizes to Grandpa for blowing off training and putting him in danger.
 As they return home, Jake promises to take his dragon training more seriously from now on.

 – Dragons can fart fire.
 I didn’t need to know that.